Abd-007/Switch-Emulators-Guide/Ryujinx.md

 ### Firmware

-Downloading firmware for Ryujinx is not a requirement.
-However, there are three or four games that crash at the main menu without it.
-It is advised to download firmware regardless.

 **Firmware:** `aHR0cHM6Ly9kYXJ0aHN0ZXJuaWUubmV0L3N3aXRjaC1maXJtd2FyZXMv`

 Open Ryujinx, go to the top left corner and click on "Tools", then under "Install Firmware" click "Install a firmware from XCI or ZIP".
 Navigate to the firmware zip file and click open.
 When prompted if you want to install firmware, click yes.